 31. Power to make Statutes

-(1) The governing authority may from time to time make, alter, and repeal Statutes with respect to all or any of the following matters, that is to say —
+(1) The Senate may make Statutes with respect to any of the following matters —

-(a) The management, good government, and discipline of the University; and
+(a) the management, good government, and discipline of the University;

-(b) The use and custody of the common seal; and
+(b) the use and custody of the common seal;

-(c) The admission as members of Convocation of any fellows, members, licentiates, or associates of colleges or institutions duly authorised to grant degrees, diplomas, licenses, or certificates; and

-(d) The election of the elective members of the Senate and of the Warden and any other officers of Convocation and of any committees thereof; and

-(e) The manner and time of convening, holding and adjourning the meetings of the Senate and Convocation; the method of voting at such meetings; the powers and duties of the chairman thereof; the conduct and record of the business; the appointment of committees of the Senate and Convocation, and the quorum, powers, and duties of such committees; and
+(c) the election of —

+(i) the Warden;

+(ii) officers of Convocation or of a committee of Convocation;

+(d) procedures for meetings of the Senate and Convocation;

-(f) The tenure of office, stipend, and powers and duties of the Vice-Chancellor; and
+(e) the tenure of office, and powers and duties of the Vice-Chancellor;

-(g) The number, stipend, manner of appointment and dismissal of deans, professors, lecturers, examiners, and other officers and servants of the University; and
+(f) the number, manner of appointment and dismissal of deans, professors, lecturers, examiners, and other officers and employees of the University;

-(h) The matriculation of students; and

-(i) The times, places, and manner of holding lectures, classes, and examinations, and the number and character of such lectures, classes, and examinations; and
+(g) the holding of lectures, classes, and examinations;

-(j) The promotion and extension of University teaching; and
+(h) the promotion and extension of University teaching;

-(k) The granting of degrees, diplomas, certificates, and honours; and
+(i) the granting of degrees, diplomas, certificates, and honours;

-(l) The conditions upon which degrees, diplomas, certificates, and honours may be granted to non-resident students; and
+(j) the conditions on which degrees, diplomas, certificates, and honours may be granted to students who are not residents of Australia;

-(m) The granting of fellowships, scholarships, exhibitions, bursaries, and prizes; and
+(k) the granting of fellowships, scholarships, exhibitions, bursaries, and prizes;

-(n) The admission of students of other universities to any corresponding status or of graduates of other universities to any corresponding degree or diploma without examination; and
+(l) the admission of students of other universities to any corresponding status or of graduates of other universities to any corresponding degree or diploma without examination;

-(o) The admission to any degree of any woman who has in any university passed such examinations as persons admitted to a corresponding degree in such university would be required to pass, if such university does not, or at the time of passing the examinations did not, grant degrees to women; and

-(p) The fees, if any, to be paid for examinations, for the granting of degrees, diplomas, and certificates, and for attendance at the lectures and classes of the University; and
+(m) the fees, if any, to be paid for examinations, for the granting of degrees, diplomas, and certificates, and for attendance at the lectures and classes of the University;

+(n) the annual amenities and services fee in accordance with section 28A;

+(o) the matters required by section 28B to be specified or prescribed by Statute;

-(q) The establishment, management, and control of libraries and museums in connection with the University; and
+(p) the establishment, management, and control of libraries and museums in connection with the University;

-(r) The licensing and supervision of boarding-houses intended for the reception of students, and the suspension or revocation of such licences; and

-(s) The affiliation to or connection with the University of any college, whether incorporated or not, or any educational establishment wheresoever situated, to which the governing body of such college or educational establishment may consent, and the fees payable thereon; and
+(q) the establishment by the Senate of residential accommodation for staff of the University, or students, or both, and the management, control and closing of any residential accommodation;

+(r) the affiliation of residential accommodation for staff of the University, or students, or both, where the residential accommodation is not under the control of the Senate;

-(t) Providing for a scheme of superannuation for the salaried teachers and officers upon retirement; and
+(s) providing for a scheme of superannuation for the salaried teachers and officers on retirement;

-(u) The control and investment of the property of the University; and
+(t) the control and investment of the property of the University;

-(v) Classes of membership and conditions or qualifications for membership of the Guild; and
+(u) classes of membership and conditions or qualifications for membership of the Student Guild;

-(va) The powers, authorities and obligations of the Guild of Undergraduates, the use and custody of the common seal of the Guild and any other matters necessary or convenient for the effective functioning of that body; and
+(v) the powers, authorities and obligations of the Student Guild, the use and custody of the common seal of the Student Guild and any other matters necessary or convenient for the effective functioning of that body;

-(w) Academical costume; and
+(w) academic costume;

-(x) Generally all other matters not inconsistent with the provisions of this Act.
+(x) any other matters not inconsistent with the provisions of this Act.